 Measure the finished item once it’s blocked and dry.
 This step is essential!
 If there are no issues and it’s the right measurement with the right number of stitches, you’re good to go!

-If the gauge measurement is too big, do another swatch with a different needle, a smaller needle size to fit the pattern gauge.
+If the gauge measurement is too big, do another swatch with a smaller needle size to fit the pattern gauge.
 If the gauge measurement is too small, do a swatch with a bigger needle size.

 How Do You Swatch In The Round?